xrdocs/programmability/_tutorials/pyats-series-be-a-model.md

 In this second episode of the pyATS series, we learnt:

-- The difference between a raw and parsed output,
+- The difference between pyATS `Learn` and `Parse` capabilities,
-- Why pyATS libraries are powerful,
+- Why pyATS models are powerful,
-- How to collect and parse a CLI output from a device,
+- How to collect and parse a CLI output from multiple devices using pyATS `Learn`,
 - How to get a value from a parsed output.

-In the next post, we will learn what's a **Model**, why it's powerful when parsing from multiple OS at once and how to use them.
+In the next post, we will learn more about pyATS **Dq** (dictionnary querry) and how pyATS can find a key/value for your in a nested structure.
+Yes, it even supports regex!

 The code used for each blog post can be found [here](https://github.com/AntoineOrsoni/xrdocs-how-to-pyats).
 This link will include the code for all posts.
 {: .notice--info}